hashicorp/terraform-website/content/source/docs/registry/providers/docs.html.md

 ## Generating Documentation

-The [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs) command can be used to generate documentation for your provider in the format necessary for the Terraform Registry.
-It will read descriptions and schema from your code for your provider and each resource and data source and generate the relevant markdown files.
+The [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs) command can be used to automatically generate documentation for your provider in the format necessary for the Terraform Registry.
+It will read descriptions and schema from each resource and data source in your provider and generate the relevant markdown files for you.

 The [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding) template repository includes example usage of the `tfplugindocs` command via `go generate`: